therootcompany/async-router/README.md

 // Handle Async & Promise routes - and normal routes too! app.get('/foo', async function (req, res) {
     let user = await UserService.findById();

     if (!user) {
+        // no more 'unhandledRejection' errors!
         throw new Error('User not found');
     }

-    // res.json() will be called automatically
+    // res.json() can be called automatically
     return users;
 });
 ```